calganaygun/gemini-my-home/README.md

 ## Configuration

 Before using the project, configure the `devices.yaml` file with your device and API information.
 This file should include details about your cameras, rooms, and other relevant information.

+## Notes
+This project requires a Google Gemini API key to access the language model.
+You can obtain an API key by following the instructions in the [official documentation](https://ai.google.dev/gemini-api/docs/api-key).

+This project highly inspired by the [joshblake87's project](https://www.reddit.com/r/homeassistant/comments/1dgzuh7/extended_openai_image_query_is_next_level/).